 New Zealand's economy is trade-oriented with the agricultural, horticultural, forestry, mining and fishing sectors all playing an important role in the export sector and employment nationally.
 The primary sector dominates New Zealand's merchandise exports, particularly animal products such as dairy and meat, a trend that has remained largely unchanged over the past decade.
-Overall, the primary sector contributes more than 60% of New Zealand's merchandise exports.
+Overall, the primary sector contributes more than 70% of New Zealand's merchandise exports.

-In the December 2022 Situation and Outlook for Primary Industry's report, the Ministry for Primary Industries predicted an increase in food and fibre export revenue to NZD55 billion, an increase of 4 percent from the previous year, with the sector continuing to drive New Zealand's economic recovery post COVID-19.
+In the December 2023 Situation and

+Outlook for Primary Industry's report, the

+Ministry for Primary Industries stated export

+revenue in the food and fibre sector had

+performed remarkably well over the past few

+years with export revenue increasing 8% to

+NZD57.4 billion in the year to 30 June 2023.